 Construction this Week

-WEEK BEGINNING NOVEMBER 21, 2022 - PLEASE NOTE: SCHEDULE IS SUBJECT TO CHANGE.
+WEEKS BEGINNING December 4 and 11, 2023 - PLEASE NOTE: SCHEDULE IS SUBJECT TO CHANGE.

 Question: How do I report a raised sidewalk that has a potential to cause a tripping hazard?